Blog

-Retired traffic signs do not simply disappear when they come off the road.
-Through traffic sign recycling, old aluminum signs can be recovered, processed, and prepared for reuse or responsible recycling.
-For municipalities, transportation agencies, and contractors, this process helps reduce waste, support sustainability goals, and recover value from retired sign materials.
+Retired traffic signs do not simply disappear after crews remove them from the road.
+Instead, traffic sign recycling helps agencies recover old aluminum signs, process them, and prepare the material for reuse or responsible recycling.
+As a result, municipalities, transportation agencies, and contractors can reduce waste, support sustainability goals, and recover value from retired sign materials.

 That’s where Northwest Sign Recycling comes in.